eveasian88/sequelizedBurger/README.md

-# burger
+# sequelizedBurger

-[The-Burger-Bar](https://hidden-hollows-63563.herokuapp.com/) is a Burger Ordering App using Node.js and Express Web Frameworks, Handlebars and a homemade ORM.
-Users can order new burgers in the input field and then "eat them".
+[Sequelized-Burger-Bar](https://hidden-hollows-63563.herokuapp.com/) is a Burger Ordering App using Node.js and Express Web Frameworks, Handlebars and Sequelize.
+Users can custom order their individual burgers in the input field along with their names and then "eat them".
 The App logs all burgers ordered and eaten.
-It uses MySQL to query and route data to the App and Handlebars to generate the HTML.
+It uses Sequelize and MySQL2 to query and route data to the App and Handlebars to generate the HTML.